AEADataEditor/replication-template-development/REPLICATION.md

 Classification
 --------------

 > INSTRUCTIONS: Make an assessment here.
 >
-> Full replication can include a small number of apparently insignificant changes in the numbers in the table.
-Full replication also applies when changes to the programs needed to be made, but were successfully implemented.
+> Full reproduction can include a small number of apparently insignificant changes in the numbers in the table.
+Full reproduction also applies when changes to the programs needed to be made, but were successfully implemented.
 >
-> Partial replication means that a significant number (>25%) of programs and/or numbers are different.
+> Partial reproduction means that a significant number (>25%) of programs and/or numbers are different.
 >
-> Note that if any data is confidential and not available, then a partial replication applies.
-This should be noted on the "Replication assessment questionnaire"/ JIRA.
+> Note that if any data is confidential and not available, then a partial reproduction applies.
+This should be noted in the Reasons
 >
 > Note that when all data is confidential, it is unlikely that this exercise should have been attempted.
 >
-> Failure to replicate: only a small number of programs ran successfully, or only a small number of numbers were successfully generated (<25%)
+> Failure to reproduce: only a small number of programs ran successfully, or only a small number of numbers were successfully generated (<25%)

-- [ ] full replication
+- [ ] full reproduction
-- [ ] full replication with minor issues
+- [ ] full reproduction with minor issues
-- [ ] partial replication (see above)
+- [ ] partial reproduction (see above)
-- [ ] not able to replicate most or all of the results (reasons see above)
+- [ ] not able to reproduce most or all of the results (reasons see above)

+### Reason for incomplete reproducibility

+> INSTRUCTIONS: mark the reasons here why full reproduciblity was not achieved, and enter this information in JIRA

+- [ ] `Discrepancy in output` (either figures or numbers in tables or text differ)
+- [ ] `Bugs in code`  that  were fixable by the replicator (but should be fixed in the final deposit)
+- [ ] `Code missing`, in particular if it  prevented the replicator from completing the reproducibility check
+- [ ] `Code not functional` is more severe than a simple bug: it  prevented the replicator from completing the reproducibility check
+- [ ] `Software not available to replicator`  may happen for a variety of reasons, but in particular (a) when the software is commercial, and the replicator does not have access to a licensed copy, or (b) the software is open-source, but a specific version required to conduct the reproducibility check is not available.
+- [ ] `Insufficient time available to replicator` is applicable when (a) running the code would take weeks or more (b) running the code might take less time if sufficient compute resources were to be brought to bear, but no such resources can be accessed in a timely fashion (c) the replication package is very complex, and following all (manual and scripted) steps would take too long.
+- [ ] `Data missing` is marked when data *should* be available, but was erroneously not provided, or is not accessible via the procedures described in the replication package
+- [ ] `Data not available` is marked when data requires additional access steps, for instance purchase or application procedure.